Service Agreements between First Nations and local governments can be established to the economic benefit of both parties.

 If you are a Regional District:

-Sections 176 and 177 of the Local Government Act enable a board to make agreements with a First Nation respecting:
+The Local Government Act enables a board to make agreements with a First Nation respecting:

 - Activities, works or services within the power of a party to the agreement;